Hannibal Buress on his rap alias Eshu Tune: "I needed to focus on music, because that’s what was really true”

 “Pardon my ignorance but I don’t know the difference between alternative rock and rock,” Hannibal Buress says to the crowd at A2IM’s (The American Association of Independent Music) 2023 Libera Awards.
 The comedian, actor and rapper is taking on the additional responsibility of host for the evening, cracking jokes from the stage at New York City’s Town Hall.
 “Is it more of a tone thing?
 Is rock more like ‘I love rock’n’roll’ and alternative rock is like, ‘I’m about to die’?”
 Buress adds right before announcing this year’s winner for Best Alternative Rock Record and the audience immediately burst into laughter.

 Burress may be hilarious, but his burgeoning rap career under the alias Eshu Tune is no joke.
-Though most fans know him from his stand-up specials (like the viral 2014 set that reignited sexual assault allegations against Bill Cosby) and acting in comedies like Broad City and The Eric Andre Show, Buress was making music before he ever released anything comedically.
+Though most fans know him from his multiple stand-up specials and acting in comedies like Broad City and The Eric Andre Show, Buress was making music before he ever released anything comedically.
 He’s contributed verses to tracks by Open Mike Eagle, performed and directed videos for Chance The Rapper and appeared in music videos for Jay-Z and Anderson .Paak.
 Last April, the Chicago-born multi-hyphenate produced and released a self-titled EP made up of eight tracks that blend his penchant for punchlines, deft delivery and lifelong love of hip-hop.

 Since then, he’s lasered in on music, performing at SXSW and Pitchfork Music Festival and releasing multiple singles like the melodic ‘Knee Brace’ where he boldly throws the words “bumfuzzled” and “cattywampus” into the same verse and the growling and glitchy, ‘I Lift Weights’ where he pokes fun of machismo over a guitar solo and backing choir.